shreyagrg/superstore_sql_project/README.md

 # Superstore Retail Sales Data Analytics Project

+**Author:** Shreya Gurung
+**Project Type:** Data Analytics / Business Insights

 ## Project Overview

+This project analyses Superstore sales data from 2014 to 2017 to extract business insights:
+- Monthly sales trends
+- Profit vs. Sales comparisons
+- Sales by category and region

-This project is my first data analytics project using **SQLite**.
+This is my first data analytics project.
+The goal is to combine **SQL, Python, Visualisation skills** to create a complete data analysis workflow.
-The goal was to practice SQL fundamentals and explore the basics of ETL (Extract, Transform, Load), data cleaning and business insights.

-While I had learned database schema design and SQL commands in high school and university, this project helped me **go beyond just queries** and practice real-world **ETL (Extract, Transform, Load)**.

-This repository contains SQL queries and results from analysing the Superstore Sales dataset using SQLite.

-I also documented my learning journey, mistakes and insights here: https://medium.com/@btshrek/beyond-sql-the-shift-from-coding-to-thinking-like-an-analyst-7eff25510d50

 ---

+## Learnings

+Initially, I thought **data analytics was about writing SQL queries and visualisations**.
+Through this project, I learned:
+- Clean data is the key
+- ETL processes(Extract, Transform, Load)** cleaning, transforming and loading data safely
+- Generated visualisations for trends, categories, regions and profit
+- Asking right business-focused questions first, then explore data
+- Python + Jupyter workflow, which is safer and more flexible than altering tables directly in SQL

+While I started with SQL, I transitioned into Python and Jupyter Notebook because:
+- Python allows safe, flexible and reproducible data cleaning and transformation
+- Jupyter Notebook combine code, visuals and narrative in one document - perfect for storytelling
+- I can iterate on data without overwriting the raw dataset
+- Libraries like pandas, matplotlib, seabird make visualisation and analysis faster and more professional

+This project helped me learn new commands and technologies like 'strftime' for date grouping, dual-axis charts and Jupyter notebook.

+I also documented my learning process, challenges and insights in my Medium blogpost:
+---

 ## Technologies
 - **SQLite** (DB Browser for SQLite)
-- **SQL** for data extraction, cleaning and transformations
+- **SQL**
 - **strftime, instr, printf** and other SQL functions
 - **CSV** for initial dataset
+- **Python**
+- **Jupyter Notebook**

 ---